 Server Configuration named SP-SC was created for SP.
 It will be discussed in detail below.
-General, Authentication, Heartbeat and Advanced tabs are provisioned for SP on the SIP trunk for every outbound call from enterprise to PSTN.
+General and Advanced tabs are provisioned for SP on the SIP trunk for every outbound call from enterprise to PSTN.
 The additional DoS Whitelist and DoS Protection tabs are displayed after DoS Protection is enabled under Advanced tab, the settings for these tabs are kept as default.
+The Heartbeat tab is kept as disabled as default to allow the Avaya SBCE to forward the OPTIONS heartbeat from EN to SP to query the status of the SIP trunk.

 In the General tab, click on the Edit button then set Server Type for SP as Trunk Server.
-In the compliance testing, SP supported UDP and listened on port 5100.
+In the compliance testing, SP supported UDP and listened on port 5060.